scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/implementing-the-iterators/index.md

 The Kruskal's algorithm in NetworkX is a generator which returns the edges in the minimum spanning tree one at a time using a sorted list of edges.
 All that I had to do was change the sorting process so that the included edges where always at the front of that list, then the algorithm would always select them, regardless of weight for the spanning tree.

-Additionally, since the general spanning tree of a graph is a partitioned tree where the partition has no included or excluded edges, I was about to convert the normal Kruskal's implementation into a wrapper for my partition respecting one in order to reduce redunant code.
+Additionally, since the general spanning tree of a graph is a partitioned tree where the partition has no included or excluded edges, I was about to convert the normal Kruskal's implementation into a wrapper for my partition respecting one in order to reduce redundant code.

 As for the partitioning process itself, that proved to be a bit more tricky mostly stemming from my own limited python experience.
 (I have only been working with python since the start of the calendar year)